Supporting Natural Enemies of the Cabbage Aphid with Hedgerow Plantings

 natural enemies of cabbage aphid and to reduce aphid damage to cole crops, using associated

-control plots (without hedgerows) for comparison.
+control plots (at varying distances from hedgerows) for comparison.

 Education and outreach components of the project focus on building knowledge and visibility of